danielgao20/clarity/README.md

 ## Inspiration 💡

-In the past, one of our group members have suffered injuries of varying severities.
+In the past, one of our group members suffered an injury while playing basketball.
 He was immediately faced with a pressing dilemma-seek a primary care physician, the ER, or just wait it out?
 The problem with this situation is that it runs the risk of a wrong choice possibly leading to either wasted time or an increased severity of an untreated ailment.

 On top of this, we realized the issue of wasted time is a larger issue in the healthcare field than we initially thought-nearly every primary care physician consultation takes countless extra minutes to ask the patient basic questions, leading to long wait times and overcrowded facilities.